 Unlike other real-life subjects of recent movies, such as Princess Diana and Tammy Faye Bakker, photos of Reggiani, known as “The Black Widow,” were limited.
 “In the early years of her life, there was really no documentation of her,” says Tanno.
 “You can't really find photos of young Patrizia anywhere, so we worked with Gaga to create who she was when she was younger and to kind of write that story.”
 Tanno and Aspiras had to find inspiration elsewhere, so the two watched old Italian films and studied vintage Italian fashion, using Italian celebrities like Sophia Loren and Gina Lollobrigida for reference.
 “Gina was someone that really struck home for us; the shape of her eye, the hairstyles.
 She was a big influence of younger Patrizia,” says Tanno.

 Tanno and Aspiras had daily eight-hour Zoom meetings where they’d go through the script and map out each scene.
 By the time they got to Italy to meet with director Ridley Scott, costume designer Janty Yates, and Gaga, Aspiras had completed a “500-page index book” that mapped out the hair and makeup for each scene.
-“We would sit in the room with Gaga and Janty and go through every single dress, outfit, hairstyle, nail color, every piece of jewelry, every lip color,” says Aspiras.
+“We would sit in the room with Gaga and Janty and go through every single dress, outfit, hairstyle, nail colour, every piece of jewellery, every lip colour,” says Aspiras.
 “I would have to write down every hair product for each scene to keep continuity, so that when Ridley shot the movie, there was natural progression in the film.”
 The result was Gaga wearing 54 different looks as Patrizia.
 (Yates told the New York Times that they didn’t repeat a single item for her costumes, not even an earring.)

 Tanno and Aspiras dedicated a lot of time to studying the hair and the makeup styles from the 1970s, which is when Patrizia and Mauricio first meet in the film.
 One thing they noticed was that Italian beauty trends were a little bit behind the States.
 For example, according to Tanno, Italian women were still doing a ‘60s cat-eye in the mid-1970s, even though the style of makeup was no longer popular in the U.S. “Gina always had this beautiful, kind of straight cat-eye and sometimes she even did a second one where she would go underneath [the eye-line] really close and it would come out a little bit,” explains Tanno.